sdthompson1/knights/README.txt

 ----------------------------------

 This is the source code for KNIGHTS, a game of multi-player violent dungeon bashing.
-(Please see the docs/ directory for more about the game itself.)
+(For more information about the game, please visit https://www.knightsgame.org.uk/, or look in the docs/ directory.)

 The game was originally written for the Amiga by Kalle Marjola; this PC version is by Stephen Thompson.
 (See the amiga_knights directory for more about the original Amiga version.)

 Licence